-Master of Science in Hotel Administration
+Master of Science - Hotel Administration

-In addition to these traditional areas, a curriculum with an emphasis in hospitality accounting, human resource management, or marketing may be arranged.
-You will have the opportunity to thoroughly research a subject that is of special interest to you by writing a thesis or professional paper.
 The decision as to topic and format for your final project will be based on your career goals and made through consultation with your advisor.

 - Examine the functions of human resource management, with special attention to strategic human resource alliances and developing trends.